data-retention-policy

 Step 4: Define Secure Storage Methods

 Describe where and how data will be kept during its retention period.
-Utilize secure systems such as encrypted cloud storage, protected physical archives, or secured servers to ensure that data is safe and not accessed by unauthorized parties.
+Utilize safe systems like encrypted cloud storage, locked physical archives or secured servers to keep data safe and prevent unauthorized individuals from accessing it.

 Step 5: Plan Deletion or Disposal Methods